Unwana: Geography

 Unwana city is a highland area of 200 m above sea-level.
 The town can be divided into two sub-regions: the narrow lowland area with the Itara river and Ubeny river, and the low-narrow sandy beach.

 Unwana City is purely a riverine town.
 It has beaches like Unwana beach and Ozara Lake.

 Economy

 Inhabitants of Unwana City are involved in a large number of economic activities which include: small-scale industries, fishing, Farming, administration, commercial, transportation, trading and education.

 Climate

 Unwana City is located in the equatorial climate belt of Nigeria.
-It has a high temperature of between 27' and 38' with a low annual range of temperature.
 Rainfall is high with a maximum during June/July and September/October with a short August break.
 Humidity, due to its nearness to the river is moderate.

 Unwana City has one vegetation belt which is the freshwater swamp.

 Köppen-Geiger climate classification system classifies its climate as tropical wet and dry (Aw).